-Lauren Longbotham Meisner is in her fourth season at the helm of the Auburn women's tennis program after being named head coach on Oct.
+Lauren Longbotham Meisner is in her fifth season at the helm of the Auburn women's tennis program after being named head coach on Oct.
 6, 2011.

 Meisner led the Auburn program to arguably the top season in school history in 2013.
 The Tigers finished the season ranked 25th by the ITA, the highest final standing since 1996.
 Additionally, Auburn closed the year ranked second in the Southern Region.

 The Tigers won 19 matches in 2013, the most since 1989 and second-most in school history.
 Auburn also earned victories in the NCAA and SEC tournaments for the first time since 2008 and 2009, respectively.
 During the dual season, Auburn won 14-straight matches and reached as high as No. 14 in the ITA rankings.

-Under the tutelage of Meisner, freshman Pleun Burgmans was named the SEC Freshman of the Year, ITA Southern Region Rookie of the Year and was a first team All-SEC selection in 2013.
+Under the tutelage of Meisner, Burgmans was named the SEC Freshman of the Year, ITA Southern Region Rookie of the Year and was a first team All-SEC selection in 2013.
 The Netherlands native closed the season ranked 25th nationally and as the top player in the region.